 Work experience and internships section in Prospects contains links to relevant resources to help you find some work experience.

 It is also worth considering the voluntary sector for work experience.
 Voluntary work with, for example community art initiatives, can be valuable.
 Seize any opportunity to get involved in local community projects to help you develop your work experience.
 Our Virtual Volunteering Bank provides local opportunities to undertake alongside your studies.
-Similarly you can access these opportunities through the paper-based bank located in the Careers and Employability centre.

 Get involved in relevant university projects through the different groups and societies via the Student Union.
 This is a good way of demonstrating your motivation and interest in this area of work.